 The future of cybersecurity is about updating the proactive cyber defenses of the past for the advanced threats of today and tomorrow.

 PROACTIVE CYBER DEFENSE CHANGES THE NARRATIVE

-Companies have settled for a reactive approach for so long ? despite getting more detection alarms daily than an SOC could address in a month ? because they assumed it was the only option.
-The flaws in this strategy were fairly obvious; the alternatives weren?t.
+Companies have settled for a reactive approach for so long despite getting more detection alarms daily than a SOC could address in a month because they assumed it was the only option.
+The flaws in this strategy were pretty obvious; the alternatives weren’t.

-But that?s changing as proactive cyber defense once again becomes the dominant paradigm.
+But that’s changing as the proactive cyber defense once again becomes the dominant paradigm.
 Instead of seeing their perimeter as inevitably vulnerable and porous, or seeing detection and response solutions as infallible, security-savvy companies are starting to move their emphasis earlier.

 The notion that companies can stay in front of hackers, outrunning their attacks instead of absorbing the blow, challenges the narrative around cybersecurity.
 But with the right policies, technologies, and philosophies in place, companies can consistently prevent attacks, including fileless and in-memory variants.
 Crucial elements of proactive cyber defenses include:

 - Frequently updating patches to close security gaps